 Interestingly, just a few miles from the seminary’s headquarters in Sumter, SC, is the grave of William Tennent III (1740-1777).
 Tennent, a Presbyterian pastor and patriot, had traveled to New Jersey to bring his recently widowed mother back with him to South Carolina.
 During this journey Tennent was overcome by fever and died near Stateburg, or the “High Hills of Santee”.
 He was buried nearby in the Singleton family cemetery.
 Tennent was only six years old when the Log College ceased but may well have remembered the old log building standing in the field across the road from his grandfather’s house.
 While Tennent has joined the church triumphant, here the church militant continues its glorious work, and by God’s grace, Log College men remain present yet to lend their aid and faithfully adorn the gospel of their Lord.

 For a full treatment of the history of the Log College, read "The Log College: Yesterday and Today" by Dr. John McDonald.

-The LCS logo is an exact digitization of the Log College building as portrayed in the only known portrait of the Log College.
+The LCS logo is an exact digitization of the Log College building as portrayed in the only known sketch of the Log College.
 The logo was created by Jeremiah and Hyewon Pendleton who graciously donated their time and talents.
 Jeremiah is a LCS student with a call to serve as a missionary.